Nissan GT-R: Official Nürburgring Nordschleife lap times

 Nissan has published numerous lap times for the GT-R around the Nürburgring Nordschleife.
 Due to its demanding nature, the "iconic" racetrack played a pivotal role in the development and served as a performance benchmark for the GT-R. Over the years, Nissan conducted numerous time attacks for the car around the Nordschleife, pitting it against Porsche and Chevrolet in pursuit of setting the fastest lap time for mass-produced cars, which garnered attention from the automotive media.
-Both manufacturers, fielded their respective sports cars, the 911 and Corvette, and consistently engaged in lap time battles against Nissan with the GT-R. The lap times of the GT-R were often navigated by development driver Toshio Suzuki, using factory-standard Dunlop SP Sport Maxx GT 600 DSST CTT run-flat tyres.
+Both manufacturers, fielded their respective sports cars, the 911 and Corvette, and consistently engaged in lap time battles against Nissan with the GT-R. The lap times were often navigated by former Formula One driver and development driver, Toshio Suzuki, using factory-standard Dunlop SP Sport Maxx GT 600 DSST CTT run-flat tyres.

 Having set a lap time of 7:38.54 minutes in damp conditions before the official launch, Nissan returned to the Nordschleife with the GT-R in April 2008 and set a lap time of 7:32 minutes.
 Observed by Best Motoring, the GT-R improved its lap time to 7:29.03 minutes in May 2009.
 Porsche accused Nissan of overstating the performance of the car, claimed they conducted a test of a customer-spec GT-R and recorded a slower lap time of 7:54 minutes, apparently implying that the car was not as fast around the track as it was claimed.
 Nissan added the car was in standard specifications, equipped with factory standard tyres and implied that Porsche's driver was not as talented as theirs.
 In the following year, the GT-R with performance upgrades to the 2010 model year, improved its lap time to 7:26.70 minutes.